shyamal2411/Dal-Vacation/README.md

 ## Overview

-DalVacationHome is an innovative serverless application designed for managing vacation rentals, guest interactions, and virtual support services.
+DalVacation is an innovative serverless application designed for managing vacation rentals, guest interactions, and virtual support services.
 This cutting-edge platform employs a multi-cloud strategy and Backend-as-a-Service (BaaS) architecture, harnessing the power of both AWS and Google Cloud Platform (GCP) to ensure a scalable and resilient user experience.

 The application caters to a diverse user base, including casual guests, registered customers, and property agents, each with role-specific access to various features.
 These functionalities encompass streamlined room booking processes, intuitive feedback mechanisms, and an intelligent virtual assistance system.